AllenInstitute/sonata/docs/SONATA_DEVELOPER_GUIDE.md

 **x, y, z** - position of the soma in world coordinates.

+**orientation** [4 FLOAT] - (w, x, y, z) quaternion with the local to world rotation of the morphology around the soma center.

+To place morphologies in world coordinates, a translation is applied first to move each morphology's soma center to (0, 0, 0) in its local coordinates system.
+Then, the rotation implied by this quaternion is applied to the morphology.
+Finally, each morphology is translated to move the soma center to the (x, y, z) location specified in the node/node_type files.

-**rotation_angle_zaxis [FLOAT], rotation_angle_yaxis[FLOAT], rotation_angle_xaxis[FLOAT]** - rotation of the morphology around the soma.
+**rotation_angle_zaxis [FLOAT], rotation_angle_yaxis[FLOAT], rotation_angle_xaxis[FLOAT]** - alternative representation of the rotation of the morphology around the soma.

+This is an alternative representation to quaternions for cell orientation.
+Implementations are required to support both representations, but users are strongly encouraged to only use quaternions due to its non ambiguity.
+Files should not contain both representations, being implementation defined which one takes precedence otherwise.
-Each morphology is first moved from its original coordinates in SWC to such a location that the soma is at (0, 0, 0).
-Then, three rotations are applied to each morphology, in exactly the following sequence: (1) rotation around the z-axis; (2) rotation around the y-axis; (3) rotation around the x-axis; all rotations are around the axes of the global coordinate system.
-Then, each morphology is shifted to such a location that its soma is at (x, y, z) coordinates specified in the node/node_type files.
-The angles for the three rotations are also provided in the nodes/node_types files, in radians.
+The local to world coordinate system rotation specified by these three angles is formed in exactly the following sequence: (1) rotation around the z-axis; (2) rotation around the y-axis; (3) rotation around the x-axis; all rotations are around the axes of the world coordinate system.
+All angles are in radians.
 If a column is not provided, it is assumed that the rotation angle around that axis is 0 (that is, no rotation around that axis is applied).

 **morphology** [TEXT] - Name of the detailed morphology for a given node or node type.
 For name `foo`, the corresponding SWC file would be found at `$morphologies_dir/foo.swc`, where `$morphologies_dir` is specified in the [network config](#network_config).

-**recenter** [INT8] - Optional reserved attribute, if the value is set to 0, morphology would _not_ be moved to (0, 0, 0) prior to rotation / translation.
+**recenter** [INT8] - Optional reserved attribute, if the value is set to 0, morphologies would _not_ be moved to (0, 0, 0) prior to rotation / translation.

 **dynamics_params** - Define parameter overrides for nodes.
 This attribute can exist in the node_types.csv file in which case a .json file is referenced, which should contain a dictionary of keys and values.
 A key should be a valid name in the namespace of parameters of the model, and the value specifies the assigned parameter override.
 Alternatively, dynamics_params overrides can be specified for each individual node in a group in the corresponding H5 dataset.
 In this case,  a dynamics_params HDF5 group contains datasets named according to the parameter of the model to override in the namespace of parameters of the model (see Table 1).
 The length of such datasets is the number of nodes in the group.